ghislainfourny/tyson-tutorial/README.md

 ## More atomic types

 What is new with TYSON is type support beyond the basic types of JSON.
-Anybody can create types, give them a name, and go ahead and use them (how these types are created, documented and agreed on is out of scope of TYSON, though).
+Anybody can create types, give them a name, and go ahead and use them (how exactly these types are created, documented and agreed on is out of scope of TYSON, though).

 For example, in a straightforward way, atomic types from XML Schema can be taken over with no effort: